Arranging for the Ukulele

 You sure you wanna do this?
 It's gonna be hard!

-This page is a work in progress and mostly advice from the tragedies I and others have created in the past.
-It should be a handy way to avoid repeating the same dumb mistakes I've already made many times.
+My advice comes from years of tragic arrangements I and others have created in the past.
+This page should be a handy way to avoid repeating the same dumb mistakes I've already made many times.

 If you'd like to debate any of these ideas, or if I've missed any important ideas, email me.